transformerjnm/Authentication-Site/README.md

 # Web Templates
 Web templates is a website boilerplate provider.
-Powerd by MySQL database and PHP.
+Powerd by MySQL database and PHP. <br />

+powerd by: PHP, HTML, and CSS <br />

 Visit the site at: https://jacobportfolio.com/portfolio/webtemplate/public/index.php